 Does Winter give you bone and joint pain??

 I’m sure as we get older, we will feel the cold more and for some reason, I have never been as cold as I was this year.
 I even had big toe joint pain!
 Hell no!
-I don’t want that stuff!… and I don’t want you to have it either!
+I don’t want the stuff!… and I don’t want you to have it either!

-so.. here are some important Nutrients & Supplements that I recommend (personal and professional opinion) for joint pain & arthritic type’s of pain.
+So…here are some important Nutrients & Supplements that I recommend (personal and professional opinion) for joint pain & arthritic types of pain.
 It’s length, so I would advise to take a few and implement them when you can, often.